byu-cs329/lab1-cfg-rd/README.md

 # Test Inputs in the resources directory

 Anytime a test input is changed, then a `mvn compile` is required to update the `target` directory with with the changed resource.
 Be aware of this requirement if ever the test input file is being modified, the running the test is not using the modified input.

+# Thoughts

+  * Creating the mocks for the control flow graph is error prone.
+It is not unusual to find that the reaching definitions implementation is fine and rather the test failded because the mock was not correct.
+  * `doesDefine` in `ReachingDefinitionsBuilderTests` is easily modified to check not just for a name but for the mock that is the expected statement for the definition.
+  * Be sure when computing the union over predecessors that there is special care taken for the start node so that it includes the definitions for the parameters.
+  * Compute once and save the defintions in a `GenSet` map so that the same instances of `Definition` are used through all the analysis.
+Using the **same** instances everywhere means that two sets can be compared for equality without having to define any `equals` method for `Definition` types. (e.g. `set1.equals(set2)` works as expected).
+  * `SimpleName.getIdentifier()` gives the name and is what needs to be mocked.
+  * Write code to create mocks for things such as `VariableDeclaration`, `VariableDeclarationStatement`, `Assignment`, `ExpressionStatement`, etc.
+  * The code for the reaching definitions analysis should be simple and may prove to be less code than the test code to build the mocks and define the tests.

 # Rubric